hoomzoom4/PQC-Secure-Messaging-Web-/README.md

-# PQC Secure Messenger - Web Version
+# PQC Secure Messenger - Web + Offline Version

 A real-time encrypted messaging application using **Post-Quantum Cryptography (PQC)**.
 This prototype demonstrates quantum-resistant cryptography in a practical messaging application, preparing for the post-quantum computing era.